cjtaylor0/captain-toolbox/README.md

 Installation
 ------------
-If you download the attached file, such as captain.mltbx, then open this from within MATLAB (i.e. Home>Open) to install.
+The attached installation file, captain.mltbx, includes m-files, p-code, data, documentation and Simulink models.
+Open from within MATLAB (i.e. Home>Open) to install.
 Alternatively, use the MATLAB Add-Ons interface to find and install the toolbox.

 Authorship
 ----------